Learn to Golf

 Juniors and Teachers

-- Teachers, to learn more about our Playground to Fairway School Golf Program, click HERE
+- Teachers, to learn more about the Golf In Schools Program, click HERE or email Tyler McKay

 - There are several national and provincial organizations that have developed learn to golf programs for Juniors.
-These include Get Golf Ready, several Future Links programs, TPI and Canucks Week
+These include the First Tee Program, Get Golf Ready, TPI and Canucks Junior Golf Week

 Almost all golf facilities offer some form of beginner programs.
 The following link has a listing of the programs at leading golf facilities.

 Most adults have at least some familiarity with the game from watching it on television or trying it when they were younger.
 Most of us have also been to a mini-golf course and tried our hand at putting our way through the mazes and around the corners or may have played in a fun or charity event at some time.

 If you are completely unfamiliar with the game and want to try it, the best place to start is at a driving range.
 There are free-standing driving ranges in most communities and many public golf courses also have ranges.